 4. It’s an Environmental Chemical

-There was one point when Dr. Huh had several patients walk through his doors complaining of excessive saliva.
+In fact, there was one point when Dr. Huh had several patients walk through his doors complaining of excessive saliva.
 "We figured out that it was likely connected to mosquito spray that was being used around the neighborhoods here.
 These insecticides might act on the PNS," he says.

-5. You’re Nauseous
+5. You’re Nauseated

-Nausea can cause your mouth to well up with saliva.
+Drooling is often a sign of nausea, as it can cause your mouth to well up with saliva.

 "Nausea is controlled in the PNS — sometimes with nausea, your brain thinks you've been poisoned and is trying to get rid of it by telling the stomach to empty," Dr. Huh says.